-Variable pay means the compensation as fixed by the Board on recommendation of the Management, which is based on the performance appraisal of an employee in that role, that is, how well they accomplish their goals.
-It may be paid as:

-- Performance Linked Incentives to those employees who are eligible for incentives. - Ex-gratia for other employees who are not eligible for Performance linked Incentives. - Different awards based on extra-ordinary performance & achievement. - Employee/Manager of the Month/Quarter award. - Reimbursement/award for brilliant academic/professional achievement. - Leave Fare Assistance (LFA)
+e) Description of the different forms of Variable pay means the compensation as fixed by the Board on variable remuneration (i.e. cash, shares, recommendation of the Management, which is based on the and share-linked instruments and other performance appraisal of an employee in that role, that is, how well forms) that the bank utilizes and the they accomplish their goals.
+It may be paid as: rationale for using these different forms.
+Performance Linked Incentives to those employees who are eligible for incentives.
+Ex-gratia for other employees who are not eligible for Performance linked Incentives.
+Different awards based on extra-ordinary performance &amp; achievement.
+Employee/Manager of the Month/Quarter award.
+Reimbursement/award for brilliant academic/professional achievement.
+Leave Fare Assistance (LFA)